chipgw/depthview/README.md

 --------
 * Clone or download the source code.
 * In the source folder, create a `build` folder.
-* In the build folder, run `cmake ..`, Add `-D<option>=ON` with any option listed below in place of `<option>` to enable that option.
+* In the build folder, run `cmake ..`.
+Add any options listed below to enable them.
-* If you want to use a different generator than your platform default, add `-G <generator>` to the cmake command, with your desired generator.
+* To use a different generator than your platform default, add `-G <generator>` to the cmake command with your desired generator.
 A list of generators can be found by running `cmake -h`.
 * The project files should now be generated in `build`.

 Build options
 -------------
-* DEPTHVIEW_PORTABLE	- Builds a portable version that stores settings in the same directory as the executable.
+* -DDEPTHVIEW_PORTABLE=On	- Builds a portable version that stores settings in the same directory as the executable.
-* DEPTHVIEW_USE_QT4	- Builds against Qt 4 instead of 5.
+* -DDEPTHVIEW_USE_QT4=On	- Builds against Qt 4 instead of 5.

 License
 -------